Skip to content

 SQLite and DuckDB are used as behavioral baselines for many SQL features, but DecentDB does not aim to be a drop-in replacement for either.

 See also: SQL Feature Matrix for a concise per-feature support grid comparing DecentDB, SQLite, and DuckDB.
+For product-specific decision guides, see the comparison pages listed below.

 Quick summary